-The Office of Wellness and Community Outreach provides individual coaching and educational programs on campus and online.
-Services include referrals to community providers and resources.
+The Office of Wellness and Community Outreach provides individual coaching and educational programs.
 The Manager of Wellness and Community Outreach is the liaison for the Student Health Center and the administrator for the Mills/Kaiser Permanente Student Health Plan.
-She also advises the Community Health Resource Center (CHRC), a student-run organization concerned with sexual and reproductive health that provides peer advice and resources to students.
+This person also advises the Peer Health Education students group, which provides education for students about a range of topics from birth control to meditation.